harshith-km/Canvas-JS---assignment/README.md

 ## Live Demo:

-You can try the app live here: [Bubbles App on GitHub Pages](https://harshith-km.github.io Canvas-JS-assignment)
+You can try the app live here: https://harshith-km.github.io Canvas-JS-assignment

 ## Features: